joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 |         1 |               2 |
 |         2 |               2 |

+PUT A NOTE ABOUT HAVING IS THE SAME AS A FILTER AFTER THE SUBQUERY

 # Subqueries in SQL

 As an example of a harder